Gautam-Pra/JioTv-3/README.md

 # JioTv
-Watch all Channels of JioTv on localhost (PHP)
+Watch all Channels of JioTv (HD, Full HD and Catchup also available) on localhost (PHP)

-Coming soon for Python Also (With the help of Flask)

-If you are Interested in this you can contact me (https://baquir.xyz).
+If you are Interested in this you can contact me here I will show you the demo (https://baquir.xyz).

-https://acrotv.wtf => This is My Another Website (All in One OTT Website watch content without any Subscription and also it is Ad-Free)

 #### Demo Video of JioTv Running on localhost